Dorel car seats ・ Photo by Chris Bormann

 The best way to make certain that you know how to install and use your child’s seat properly is to meet with a certified Child Passenger Safety Technician (CPST).
 Their job is to help you learn how to do it yourself—not just install the seat for you.
 It is widely believed that all police and firefighters are trained in car seat safety, but this is not the case.
 Rather than just stopping by your local fire station, visit safekids.org to search for a CPST in your area.
 Some of the technicians listed may be located at police and fire stations, but all of those listed are trained in child passenger safety.
 If you are referred to a CPST whose name is not found using the search tool on safekids.org, always ask to see their certification card so that you can verify that their training is up to date.

 The bottom line: rather than stressing because you don't have the money for the so-called "safest car seat ever made," focus on proper use.
-The absolute safest seat you can buy is one that is properly fitted to your child and vehicle, and that you will be able to install and use correctly.
-Every.
-Single.
-Time.

 For tips, advice, and the latest news on car seat safety, check out the links below: